lesliev/pollamatia/README.md

 --------------------

 1. I'd like to have a comments box in Pollamatia, and email those comments to the committer.
-I think that's better than having the comment go to all subscribers, like what happens on Github right now.
+I think that's better than having the comment always go to all subscribers, like what happens on Github right now.
+2. Ajax is the next thing on the cards - I don't want the browser scroll to jump when you click a button.
+3. Auto-refresh every 5 minutes or so would be nice.
+4. The favicon needs little numbers Gmail has, to show how many commits are waiting.

 Finally